ysdhilside/Github/README.md

-# Github
+# Lagos Java Devs
-getting the list of java developers in Lagos, Nigeria
+getting the list of java developers in Lagos, Nigeria who use github through Github's API